basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <tr>
 <td><tt>bitcask.merge.thresholds.small_file<tt></td>
 <td>Describes the minimum size a file must have to be _excluded_ from the merge.
 Files smaller than the threshold will be included.
-Increasing the value will cause _more_ files to be merged, decreasing the value will cause _fewer_ files to be merged.
-Default is: 10MB</td>
+Increasing the value will cause _more_ files to be merged, decreasing the value will cause _fewer_ files to be merged.</td>
 <td><tt>10MB</tt></td>
 </tr>

 <tr>
 <td><tt>bitcask.merge.thresholds.dead_bytes<tt></td>
 <td>Describes the minimum amount of data occupied by dead keys in a file to cause it to be included in the merge.
-Increasing the value will cause fewer files to be merged, decreasing the value will cause more files to be merged.
-Default is: 128MB</td>
+Increasing the value will cause fewer files to be merged, decreasing the value will cause more files to be merged.</td>
 <td><tt>128MB</tt></td>
 </tr>

 <tr>
 <td><tt>bitcask.merge.thresholds.fragmentation<tt></td>
 <td>Describes what ratio of dead keys to total keys in a file will cause it to be included in the merge.
 The value of this setting is a percentage (0-100).
 For example, if a data file contains 4 dead keys and 6 live keys, it will be included in the merge at the default ratio.
-Increasing the value will cause fewer files to be merged, decreasing the value will cause more files to be merged.
-Default is: `40`</td>
+Increasing the value will cause fewer files to be merged, decreasing the value will cause more files to be merged.</td>
 <td><tt>40</tt></td>
 </tr>

 <tr>
 <td><tt>bitcask.merge.triggers.dead_bytes<tt></td>
 <td>Describes how much data stored for dead keys in a single file will trigger merging.
 The value is in bytes.
 If a file meets or exceeds the trigger value for dead bytes, merge will be triggered.
 Increasing the value will cause merging to occur less often, whereas decreasing the value will cause merging to happen more often.
-When either of these constraints are met by any file in the directory, Bitcask will attempt to merge files.
-Default is: 512MB</td>
+When either of these constraints are met by any file in the directory, Bitcask will attempt to merge files.</td>
 <td><tt>512MB</tt></td>
 </tr>

 <tr>
 <td><tt>bitcask.merge.triggers.fragmentation<tt></td>
 <td>Describes what ratio of dead keys to total keys in a file will trigger merging.
 The value of this setting is a percentage (0-100).
 For example, if a data file contains 6 dead keys and 4 live keys, then merge will be triggered at the default setting.
-Increasing this value will cause merging to occur less often, whereas decreasing the value will cause merging to happen more often.
-Default is: `60`</td>
+Increasing this value will cause merging to occur less often, whereas decreasing the value will cause merging to happen more often.</td>
 <td><tt>60</tt></td>
 </tr>